 Pros: This card's industry-beating sign-up bonus sets it apart, as does the 1.8% back on mobile wallet purchases the first 12 months.

-Cons: This may not be the best card for carrying balances, because it only offers 12 months for a 0% intro APR with purchases and balance transfers, then a variable APR of 14.74% - 26.74%.
+Cons: This may not be the best card for carrying balances, because it only offers 12 months for a 0% intro APR with purchases and balance transfers, then a variable APR of 15.99% - 26.99%.
+Also, balance transfers only qualify for the intro rate and fees if made within the first 120 days.

 The Ink Business Unlimited offers a $500 sign-up bonus after a $3,000 spend within the first 3 months of card membership; and 1.5% back on all purchases made for your business.
 Employee cards are at no extra cost.